2023 University of Manchester protests: Occupations

+Demonstrations

-On 1 March 2023, protestors marched from Owens Park to the Whitworth Building arch on Oxford Road.
-The protest was held in support of the demands of the rent strike and the occupations (£1,500 to every student in cost of living support) and ended with a rally outside the Simon Building.
+At 6:00 pm on 1 March 2023, protestors marched from Owens Park to the Whitworth Building arch on Oxford Road.
+The protest was held in support of the demands of the rent strike, the occupations, and a demand for £1,500 to be given to every student as a cost of living support package.
+The demonstration ended with a rally outside the then occupied Simon Building.
+The protestors also showed support for other activist movements including the movement to free Palestine and ACAB, which some spectators claim caused confusion.

+On 21 March 2023, protesters disrupted a board of governors meeting.

+On 24 March 2023, another demonstration took place.
+Meeting again at the Whitworth Building arch, protesters marched through the campus ending at the Simon Building which they briefly re-entered.
+The students at the demonstration also hung a protest banner between the Williamson and Simon buildings.

 Referendum

-On 3 March 2023, a petition was published allowing students at the University of Manchester to call for a referendum.
-The petition passed the 400 signatures required for the referendum to be called.
+On 3 March 2023, a petition was published and successfully reached the required 400 signatures allowing students at the University of Manchester to call for a referendum.
 The referendum calls for the Student Union to support the demands of the rent strike and broader cost of living support detailed in the demands of the occupation.
-Campaigning began on 13 March 2023 and voting will take place from 20-23 March 2023.
+Campaigning began on 13 March 2023 and voting took place between 20 and 23 March 2023.

+On 24 March 2023, the result of the referendum was announced:

+Shortly after the results were released, the University of Manchester responded with claims their handling of the protests was different to other universities that take "a very hard line", while not committing to taking any action that the referendum demanded or confirming they have any further plans to resolve issues raised in the referendum.

+End of the rent strikes

+On 17 December 2023 it was announced that the rent strike would cease.